spamhaus/spamassassin-dqs/README.md

 #### Prerequisites

-You naturally need a DQS key along with Spamassassin 3.4.1+ already installed on your system.
-These instructions do not cover the initial Spamassassin installation.
+You naturally need a DQS key along with SpamAssassin 3.4.1+ already installed on your system.
+These instructions do not cover the initial SpamAssassin installation.
-To correctly install Spamassassin please refer to instructions applicable to your distribution.
+To correctly install SpamAssassin please refer to instructions applicable to your distribution.

 The scores in this configuration files are weighted for a `required_score` of 4 instead of the default 6.
 If you use a different `required_score` adjust the values accordingly.